vygr/ChrysaLisp/docs/MACROS.md

 It's perfectly OK to have nested macro forms, just remember that the lower macros will get to 'eat' the results of the higher macros !

-`(macroexpand)` will keep looping until it finds no more macro substitutions are possible.
 The resulting tree will only consist of built in primitives, atoms and none macro function calls.

 Most of the GUI widget trees, for application UIs, are constructed with nested ui macros, for example the Pcb app UI: